gorenje/rippenstein/works/slider.md

 ## What do the colours mean?

 Instead of defining a range between binary values, [Sldr.in](https://sldr.in) defines two colours.
-Meaning and intrepretation of these colours is left up to the human doing the sliding.
+Meaning and interpretation of these colours is left up to the human doing the sliding.
 [Sldr.in](https://sldr.in) provides 1) a topic, e.g., [Gender](https://gender.sldr.in), 2) a slider and 3) two colours.

 **Sldr.in does not provide an interpretation nor meaning nor wisdom nor understanding nor insights - it's all in your head.**